ajaanek/Online-Retail-Sales-Analysis/README.md

 ## How to Use This Repository
-- [**Github Pages**](https://ajaanek.github.io/Online-Retail-Sales-Analysis/): The complete project - including both the Kaggle Notebook and the interactive Tableau Visualizations, is available in the deployed Github Page
+- [**Github Pages**](https://ajaanek.github.io/Online-Retail-Sales-Analysis/): The complete project - including both the Kaggle Notebook and the interactive Tableau Dashboards, is available in the deployed Github Page
-- [**Kaggle Notebook**](https://www.kaggle.com/code/ajaanekanagasabai/online-retail-sales-analysis): The project’s complete data analysis, including Python code for data cleaning and transformation, is available in the Kaggle Notebook (link provided in the repository).
+- [**Kaggle Notebook**](https://www.kaggle.com/code/ajaanekanagasabai/online-retail-sales-analysis): The project’s complete data analysis, including Python code for data cleaning and transformation, is available in the Kaggle Notebook (file provided in the repository).
 - **Tableau Visualizations**: The dashboards created in Tableau have been exported and are showcased via GitHub Pages.
 Visit the Deployed Dashboard for an interactive view.
 You can also view the dashboards on Tableau.
   - [Tableau Sales Dashboard](https://public.tableau.com/app/profile/ajaane.kanagasabai/viz/OnlineRetailSalesAnalysis_17332491897690/SalesDashboard)
   - [Tableau Sales Analysis](https://public.tableau.com/app/profile/ajaane.kanagasabai/viz/OnlineRetailSalesAnalysis_17332491897690/SalesAnalysis?publish=yes)
-- **Source Code**: All Python scripts used in this project are included in the repository.

 ## Conclusion